MicrosoftDocs/entra-docs/docs/identity-platform/scenario-protected-web-api-app-registration.md

 manager: CelesteDG
 ms.author: cwerner
 ms.custom:
-ms.date: 01/27/2022
+ms.date: 05/13/2024
 ms.reviewer: jmprieur
 ms.service: identity-platform

-ms.topic: concept-article
+ms.topic: how-to
 #Customer intent: As an application developer, I want to know how to write a protected web API using the Microsoft identity platform for developers.
 ---

 # Protected web API: App registration

-This article explains the specifics of app registration for a protected web API.
+This article explains how to register an application for a protected web API.

 For the common steps to register an app, see [Quickstart: Register an application with the Microsoft identity platform](quickstart-register-app.md).